wmo-im/wis2box-training/documentation/docs/en/practical-sessions/connecting-to-wis2-over-mqtt.md

 !!! note "About MQTT"
     MQTT Explorer provides a user-friendly interface to connect to an MQTT broker and explore the topics and message structure used by WIS2.

-    In practice, MQTT intended to be used for machine-to-machine communication, where an application or service subscribes to topics and processes messages programmatically in real-time.
+    In practice, MQTT is intended to be used for machine-to-machine communication, where an application or service subscribes to topics and processes messages programmatically in real-time.

     To work with MQTT programmatically (for example, in Python), you can use MQTT client libraries such as [paho-mqtt](https://pypi.org/project/paho-mqtt) to connect to an MQTT broker and process incoming messages.
 There exist numerous MQTT client and server software, depending on your requirements and technical environment.